JarryShaw/MacDaily/README.md

                        through Homebrew.
   -c, --cpython        Log pip packages on CPython environment.
   -y, --pypy           Log pip packages on PyPy environment.
+  -q, --quiet          Run in quiet mode, with no output information.
 ```

 &emsp; As it shows, there are seven mode in total (if these commands exists), and you may call **multiple** modes at one time.
 The default procedure when arguments omit is to stand alone.
 To log all entries, you may use one of commands below.